tomjoht/tomjoht.github.io/_posts/2019/1/2019-01-14-site-analytics-from-2018-59-percent-traffic-going-to-api-doc-site.md

 ## Reflection and analysis

 Based on these analytics, what conclusions can we draw?
 Since most traffic (at least 59%) is coming into the API documentation site, it seems logical that I should continue to work on and develop the content there.
 Just because the content isn't in the form of blog posts, it doesn't mean traffic is any less.
 I worked a ton on the page content there during 2018 &mdash; incremental updates, refinements, re-organizations, screenshots, activities, slides, and more.
-I spent as much time working on the API content as on my regular blog, but look at the differences in traffic.
+I spent as much time working on the API content as on my regular blog.

-Only 4.42% of traffic to my site comes in through blog posts written in 2018.
+In contrast, only 4.42% of traffic to my site comes in through blog posts written in 2018.
 1.28% of the traffic comes in through my [Simplifying Complexity](/simplifying-complexity) site.
 (The rest of the traffic comes in through older blog posts or other pages.)

 Overall, the increased traffic to my API documentation site grew my page views from 845,066 in 2017 to 1,552,615 in 2018, which is nearly double!
 This lopsidedness in traffic has given me a lot to think about.

 That said, I think the engineering audience who comes to the API documentation site is less likely to comment, subscribe, and become regular readers.
 The bump in newsletter subscribers (about a thousand this year) doesn't necessarily reflect the doubling of site traffic.

-I posted [video recordings of the two API workshops](https://idratherbewriting.com/learnapidoc/docapis_course_videos.html) that I gave (in Denver and Menlo Park) this year.
+In 2018, I also posted [video recordings of the two API workshops](https://idratherbewriting.com/learnapidoc/docapis_course_videos.html) that I gave (in Denver and Menlo Park) this year.
 There were 4,691 views on YouTube for the collective videos, so these were also popular.

 Some efforts that didn't have much success this year include the [Simplifying Complexity](/simplifying-complexity) site and the [Academic Practitioner collaboration project](https://idratherbewriting.com/academic-practitioner-project/).
 Low traffic and page views for this content suggests that I should discontinue (or at least de-emphasize) these efforts.
 I probably won't, though.
 I enjoy that kind of writing more.